Materials-Informatics-Class-Fall2015/MIC-grain-growth/_posts/2015-09-15-grain-growth-progress-report-presentation-i.md

 ## What's Next

 * Finalize number of variables
-* Patch toosl together in master program that inputs our variables and outputs simulational data
+* Patch tools together in master program that inputs our variables and outputs simulational data
 * PymKS and 2-point statistics — *coming soon!*

 <!-- End Here -->